moliver28/research-handbook/content/handbook/customer-success/csm/segment/cse/content/_index.md

 ## <i class="fa-solid fa-folder-plus" style="color: #B197FC;"></i> Content Creation

 ### Guideline and Tips for Creating Great Content

+#### Short Form Demos

+- **Duration:** Typically 5-10 minutes.
+- **Focus:** Concentrate on one key feature or benefit.
+- **Preparation:** Since time is limited, practice to keep your presentation concise yet informative.
+- **Visual Impact:** Use high-impact visuals to make a memorable impression quickly.
+- **Call to Action:** End with a clear, compelling call to action that guides the audience on what to do next.

+### Lab/Workshops

+- **Duration:** 30-120 minutes.
+- **Interactive Elements:** Incorporate hands-on activities that allow participants to use the technology themselves.
+- **Break Down Content:** Structure the workshop into manageable segments that gradually build on each other.
+- **Provide Resources:** Give participants access to additional learning materials, tools, and documentation (Preferably in advance).
+- **Feedback Mechanisms:** Include opportunities for questions and interactions to address specific participant needs and adjust the pace accordingly.

+### Webinars

+- **Duration:** Typically 30-60 minutes.
+- **Engagement Strategies:** Use polls, Q&A sessions, and chat functionalities to keep the audience engaged.
+- **Visual and Verbal Presentation:** Use clear, compelling slides and ensure your verbal presentation is dynamic and engaging.
+- **Rehearse:** Practice with the webinar tools beforehand to manage the presentation smoothly.
+- **Follow-Up:** Provide a recording of the webinar, additional resources, and a way for attendees to ask follow-up questions or give feedback.

 ## <i class="fa-brands fa-square-gitlab" style="color: #ff9500;"></i> Content Contribution